wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.I.6

 <p id=p6 class=fip>
-6.&emsp;God honoured even the miscreations of His children because they had made them.
+6. God honoured even the miscreations of His children because they had made them.
 <sup>2</sup>But He also blessed His children with a way of thinking that could raise their perceptions so high they could reach almost back to Him.
 <sup>3</sup>The Holy Spirit is the Mind of the Atonement.
 <sup>4</sup>He represents a state of mind close enough to One-mindedness that transfer to it is at last possible.